Lung Support (formerly called Lung Healing)

 18. A bonus side effect of Lung Support used topically... it reduces moles and freckles over time.
 My wife used it for several months.
 It really helped her breathing at night during the winter, and the moles and freckles just faded. - Mitch H.

-19. I LOVE LOVE LOVE Heritage Essential Oils and don't really order YL anymore.
+19. I LOVE, LOVE, LOVE Hopewell Essential Oils and don't order YL anymore.
 My favorite is Lung Support.
 I love the smell of it and it works great for my son's asthma issues!
-I am slowly getting a cabinet full of Heritage Oils! - Julie
+I am slowly getting a cabinet full of Hopewell Oils! - Julie

 21. I have a friend who has severe asthma.
 He asked me if there was anything that might help him.
 I read that Clary Sage is a broncho dialator, so I let him sniff the uncapped bottle, and it helped immediately.
 He bought Lung Support and asked me to make him and others in his family Clary Sage inhalers, and he says he has not used his rescue inhalers since starting with the oils.
 Previously he was using the Rx steroids inhalers multiple times a day.
 He started out using the Lung Support a time or two a day and the Clary Sage inhalers as needed.
 Now he doesn't have to use either of them often. - Patty N.